 Share Your CraftCheck out these Potato Salad Recipes shared by the ThriftyFun community!

-This is a guide about Danish potato salad recipe.
 The ingredients vary from region to region when making potato salad, offering many unique flavor options.
+This is a page about Danish potato salad recipe.

 There are many variations on the preparation of potato salad.
 Some have egg or mustard while others do not.
 This page contains classic potato salad recipes.